 ‘Also the team work, for instance when changing or altering programmes or when the Business School was set-up and we had to build a whole set of new relationships.
 Both in my department and the Business School, I’ve met and worked with a lot of great people.’

-To those who are interested in studying Real Estate, and want to find out more about the course, go to our website: http ://bit.ly/2hC1Shd and, if your already studying with us but want to get more involved, why not check out the Reading Real Estate Society: https://www.rusu.co.uk/societies/RRES/
+To those who are interested in studying Real Estate, and want to find out more about the course, go to our website: http://bit.ly/2yQICYd and, if you’re already studying with us but want to get more involved, why not check out the Reading Real Estate Society: https://www.rusu.co.uk/societies/RRES/